nata1y/tiny-anom-det/README.md

 Mini-Anomaly detection library for univariate streams
 ---------

+This library includes 4 most promising methods for streaming incident detection, namely, Spectral Residuals, Long Short-Term Memory Auto Encoder, SARIMA, and Particle Swarm Optimization of Extreme Learning Machines.
+In addition, every model incorporates entropy-based anomaly threshold Library includes the set of methods for feature analysis, and drift detector wrapper for the given models.
 This repository includes anomaly detection tools created, modified and researched during thesis internship at ING.
-The library includes 4 most promising methods for streaming incident detection, namely, Spectral Residuals, Long SHort-Term Memory Auto Encoder, SARIMA, and Particle Swarm Optimization of Extreme Learning Machines.
-In addition, every model incorporates entropy-based anomaly threshold Library includes the set of methods for feature analysis, and drift detector wrapper for the given models.

 ### Project structure: